Olivier Vernon

-Olivier Alexander Vernon (born October 7, 1990) is a former American football defensive end and outside linebacker.
-He was drafted by the Miami Dolphins in the third round of the 2012 NFL Draft and has also played for the New York Giants and the Cleveland Browns.
-He played college football at the University of Miami.
+Olivier Alexander Vernon (born October 7, 1990) is an American former professional football player who was a defensive end and outside linebacker in the National Football League (NFL).
+He played college football at the Miami Hurricanes.
+He was selected by the Miami Dolphins in the third round of the 2012 NFL draft and also played for the New York Giants and the Cleveland Browns.

-High school
+Early life

 Vernon attended American High School in Miami, Florida.

 Considered a four-star recruit by Rivals.com, he was rated as the 11th best weakside defensive end prospect of his class.

 College career

 Vernon attended the University of Miami, playing for the Miami Hurricanes football team for three seasons.
-During his career, he totalled 81 tackles, including 20.5 for loss, and nine sacks.
+During his career, he totaled 81 tackles, including 20.5 for loss, and nine sacks.
 Vernon was one of the guilty players in the 2011 University of Miami athletics scandal receiving a six game suspension for accepting bribes from a booster Nevin Shapiro.